-Seventeen years after Robert McClendon was sentenced to life in prison for allegedly raping his own daughter, a joint investigation by the Ohio Innocence Project and the Columbus Dispatch led to DNA testing that proved his innocence and exonerated him of the crime.
+Seventeen years after Robert McClendon was sentenced to 15 years to life in prison for allegedly raping his own daughter, a joint investigation by the Ohio Innocence Project and the Columbus Dispatch led to DNA testing that proved his innocence and exonerated him of the crime.
 He was released from prison in August 2008.

 The Crime and Identification

 On April 25, 1990, a 10-year-old girl was allegedly abducted from her Columbus, Ohio, back yard.
 She said that a man grabbed her, pulled her over a fence, tied a sock around her eyes and put her in his car.
 He drove to a nearby abandoned house, took the girl inside and raped her on a couch.

 After the assault, the man took the girl in his car to a convenience store and went inside.
 While he was inside, the girl jumped from the car and ran home.
 She didn’t tell her mother about the attack until the next day, when her mother noticed that she was acting and walking strangely.
 According to the mother’s testimony at McClendon’s trial, the girl said at this time that her biological father, Robert McClendon, had abducted and assaulted her the previous day.

 The victim was taken to a hospital where a rape examination was conducted, and doctors confirmed that the girl had been assaulted.
 When asked in the hospital who had attacked her, the victim said “I think it was my dad but I may be wrong because my eyes were covered.”
 According to court documents, the victim had only seen McClendon once in her life before the day of the assault.

 A limited lab test failed to identify the presence of semen on the swabs collected in the hospital or on the victim’s underwear.
 No DNA testing was performed.